 There is a lot of exciting, promising research being done on potential treatments for spinal cord injury like electrical stimulation and stem cell transplantations.

 However, these treatments are still works in progress.
-They’ll help make it easier to move but will not miraculously recover your movements.
+They may help make it easier to move but will not miraculously recover your movements.

 The only way to recover movement after spinal cord injury is through consistent high intensity, high repetition training that promotes neuroplasticity.

-Because of neuroplasticity, there’s always hope for recovery after spinal cord injury!
+Because of neuroplasticity, there’s always hope for recovery after incomplete spinal cord injury!